Why having good hip flexibility can improve your cycling efficiency

 Ever wondered how you can improve the efficiency of your pedal stroke without spending extra time on the bike?
 The answer to this may not be what you are doing on the bike, but what you can do off it.

 As a result of most of us working at a desk and then spending time on a bike, the front of our hip becomes closed off which alters the position of our pelvis changes.
-This causes the front of hip to be closed off and as a result, alters the movement pattern of your pedal stroke.
+This causes the front of the hip to be closed off and as a result, alters the movement pattern of your pedal stroke.

-So how do i address this?
+So how do I address this?

-See below some examples of hip mobility exercises to help improve range of motion to aid in improving the efficiency of your pedal stroke
+Here are some examples of hip mobility exercises to help improve range of motion to aid in improving the efficiency of your pedal stroke